Saturday, April 11, 2026: Guest Speaker

 Elaine Farley highlighted her research about local legend Elizabeth Barnes the Witch of Plum Hollow and debunk some myths about her.

-February 3, 2018: Barrie Crampton spoke on the excellent research tool, The Lanark County Historical Mapping Project which tells the story of the settling of the Perth Military Settlement consisting of the original townships of Bathurst, Drummond, Beckwith and the Town of Perth.
-Through the use of digital mapping technology and resurrecting original maps of the original survey of 1815, the project shows the settlement of the soldiers and settlers by individual lot, concession, names of the original and subsequent families and land owners, and telling their stories for a lasting on-line legacy on the history of the current municipalities.
+February 3, 2018: Barrie Crampton spoke on the excellent research tool, The Lanark County Historical Mapping Project which tells the story of the settling of the Perth Military Settlement consisting of the original townships of Bathurst, Drummond, Beckwith, and the Town of Perth.
+Using digital mapping technology and resurrecting original maps of the original survey of 1815, the project shows the settlement of the soldiers and settlers by individual lot, concession, names of the original and subsequent families and landowners, and telling their stories for a lasting online legacy on the history of the current municipalities.

 November 4, 2017: Irene Robillard spoke on the wealth of genealogical and historical information contained in the “Tweedmuirs of the Women’s Institute in Ontario”, her presentation also explained how to find and access these collections, both in paper and in digitized format